4 reasons your online fundraising isn’t working

 - Are you ensuring that your donation page is secure, and reminding donors as such?
-People like to see an SSL certificate and trust logos, so make sure that is visible.
+People like to see a security certificate and trust logo, so make sure that is visible.
 Communicating security is as important as making it secure.

 - Are you communicating the impact of the gift on your donation page?
 Are you clear about where donations are going and who they are helping?
 Your donation page is more than a donation form.
 It is your last step to convince donors why they should give.